Islamic State says California mass killers were their followers

 Islamic State also claimed responsibility for a Nov.
 13 series of attacks in Paris in which gunmen and suicide bombers killed 130 people.

-"Two followers of Islamic State attacked several days ago a center in San Bernardino in California," the group's daily online radio broadcast al-Bayan said on Saturday.
+"Two followers of Islamic State attacked several days ago a centre in San Bernardino in California," the group's daily online radio broadcast al-Bayan said on Saturday.

 An English-language version of the broadcast released later called the attackers "soldiers" of Islamic State, rather than "followers" as in the original Arabic.
 That inconsistency could not immediately be explained.